leviwfrey/CS32_game/README.md

 use WASD controls to move around the screen

-use the spacebar to shoot a projectile
+use the spacebar and mouse to shoot a projectile

 avoid colliding with an enemy or being shot to survive